tunks/mcse-nyc-trips/Readme.md

    dropoff_date  - drop off date (yyyy-MM-dd)

 #### Future Improvements
- - Use SwaggerUI to generate and document the API endpoints for users
+ - API Documentation: Implement SwaggerUI to generate and document the API endpoints for users
+ - UI: implement user interface to visualize the trips and metrics
  - More comments:
  - Exception handling
  - Scalability: use of multiple applications instances behind a load balancer, database shading and replications